Hgoatly/Discover-Skane/README.md

 1. [Bootstrap-4.5.0](https://getbootstrap.com/) was used to help facilitate responsive design.
 It was also used for the card-decks and navbar.
 2. [Google-Fonts](https://fonts.google.com/) was used to facilitate the use of the 'Oswald' and 'Roboto' fonts - both of which are used extensively throughout the site.
 3. [JQuery](https://jquery.com/) was used to toggle content from English to Swedish, and also to toggle the maps and pictures on the cards from 'display' to 'hidden'.
+It is also used to enable Bootstrap.
 4. [Gitpod](https://gitpod.io/workspaces/) and [Github](https://github.com/).
 All code was written in Gitpod, and pushed to Github for storage and version control.
 5. [Balsamiq](https://balsamiq.com/) was used to create wireframes for the project.
 6. [Shutterstock](https://www.shutterstock.com/) was used to download images for the site.